Client focus – At the Wallace House we specialize in helping homeless individuals, seniors and families.

-For one family, Wallace House has been the foundation they needed to get back into permanent housing
+Wallace House was the foundation they needed

 Her husband gets teary-eyed when he recounts all the blessings their family has experienced as a result of Wallace House – including a home to rent.